 As an intuitive, I knew in my heart that, for me, this situation had not manifested so that I could heal Dolce; it had manifested as a schooling in the art of letting go.
 And I will be the first to admit that I was not a willing student.
 In the three weeks that followed that Monday evening – the final three weeks of Dolce’s life – there wasn’t a day that passed that I didn’t scour the internet relentlessly for possible treatments, have a fellow practitioner work on him or give him a session of my own, play with and spend every spare moment with him, and sob hysterically while I laid in bed and waited for sleep.

-Dolce deteriorated quickly though, despite our best efforts, and was euthanized on November 30th, 2016.
+Dolce deteriorated quickly, despite our best efforts, and was euthanized on November 30th, 2016.
 It was the most horrible and beautiful experience I’ve ever had.
 He understood the day’s significance because I’d been communicating with him all along and keeping him updated.
 He knew that we had done everything we could and that we just didn’t want him to be in pain anymore.
-Our entire family gathered around and sat near his skeletal body on the floor while the needles were administered, petting him and talking to him all the while.
+Our entire family gathered and sat around his near-skeletal body on the floor while the needles were administered, petting him and talking to him all the while.
 I spoke to him, in the language of animals, trying to ensure that he wouldn’t feel alone in any possible way in his final moments.
-I put my hand over his heart and felt it beat until it didn’t beat anymore.
+I put my hand over his heart and felt it rhythm weaken until it didn’t beat anymore.

 At the very least, I’m moving forward.
 Continuing to work with clients, and inviting Dolce to help me in the sessions.
 Going to the Guelph Community Acupuncture clinic and energetically playing with him.
 Tuning into him, when it feels like he has something to say.
 I hope with every fibre of my being that he someday returns, reincarnated as… whatever tickles his fancy.
 A bird.
 A cat.
 A hairy, gigantic Old English Sheep Dog.
 Whether or not he returns, I have promised myself to always have animals as part of my household – even knowing how painful it will one day be to say goodbye to them.
 I accept that there will occasionally be days of darkness.